 Pause and Ponder

-If things multiply in your hands rather than die, then God will never hesitate to give you more.
+If things multiply in my hands rather than die, God will never hesitate to give me more.